About the UAAO

 Instructors will provide reasonable alternatives that permit course objectives and learning outcomes to be met.
-Alternatives may include a make-up exam, alternative assessment, an additional paper or project of equivalent intellectual effort, an electronically-mediated participation opportunity, a due date extension, or other options that allows students to demonstrate what they have learned without being penalized for the University Approved Absence.
-It is a University expectation that instructor be prudent, fair, and equitable when a student misses an assessment due to a University approved absence.
+Alternatives may include a make-up exam, alternative assessment, an additional paper or project of equivalent intellectual effort, an electronically-mediated participation opportunity, a due date extension, or other options that allow students to demonstrate what they have learned without being penalized for the University Approved Absence.
+It is a University expectation that instructors be prudent, fair, and equitable when a student misses an assessment due to a University approved absence.
 Course policies should avoid inequities, including discrepancies in preparation time for in-class versus make-up exams, missed opportunities to take and learn from an assessment, and policies that penalize students who must use their dropped grade option for a University Approved Absence.

 The Undergraduate Testing Center provides a secure, proctored environment for the administration of makeup assessments, tests, and exams for undergraduate and graduate courses throughout each term.
 There are regularly scheduled session times each week in addition to the Center’s traditional use during final exam time.
 Please see the center’s website for more information and instructions as well as teaching and learning resources provided by the Center for Faculty Excellence.